dandean/Ajax.JSONRequest/README.md

 * `parameters`: Parameters to pass to the request
 * `timeout`: The seconds before canceling the request and invoking onFailure

+Handling response content:

+The first (and only) argument passed to your response handlers is a `Ajax.JSONResponse` object.
-You access the resulting JSON data within your handlers via the `responseJSON` property.
+Access the resulting JSON data via that objects `responseJSON` property or get at the raw JSON string with that objects `responseText` property.

 <pre>
 new Ajax.JSONRequest('http://api.flickr.com/services/feeds/photos_public.gne', {